DanielLosada/Transformers---Lyrics-Generator/README.md

   As we can see, depending on the input prompt the model will use the style that it's more apropiate for it.
 But as we can see on the second example, the lyrics start with a Justin Bieber style, and at some point switch to a 50 Cent style.
 That should not happen as its not coherent with itself.

   Conclusion:
-  The model is able to fit both styles, even though they are rally different, and in general, know when to use the more appropiate one.
+  The model is able to fit both styles, even though they are really different, and in general, know when to use the more appropiate one.

 ### 6.4 Experiment 4: Performance evaluation single-artist GPT-2 vs fine tuned GPT-2 <a name="experiment_4"></a>